 The Films

 My work as a facilitator is to help individuals clear their internal noise.
-My work as a filmmaker is to document communities doing the exact same thing.
+As an award-winning filmmaker, I document communities doing the exact same thing.

 Healing the Interior — film still